wazuh/wazuh-documentation/source/quickstart.rst

 Requirements
 ------------
-Check the supported operating systems and the recommended hardware requirements for the Wazuh installation.
+Below you can check the supported operating systems and the recommended hardware requirements for the Wazuh installation.

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^